janpetzold/az305-learning/README.md

 - Limit the regions where virtual machines can be created, across subscriptions.
 - Provide user access to multiple subscriptions by creating one role assignment that's inherited by other subscriptions.
 - Monitor and audit role and policy assignments, across subscriptions.
 - A management group tree can support up to [six levels of depth](https://learn.microsoft.com/en-us/azure/governance/management-groups/overview "https://learn.microsoft.com/en-us/azure/governance/management-groups/overview").
-This limit doesn't include the tenant root level or the subscription level.
-Generally they should  have no more than three or four levels.
+This limit doesn't include the tenant root level or the subscription level
+- generally MGs should not have more than three or four levels.
 - Azure role-based access control authorization for management group operations isn't enabled by default.
 - By default, all new subscriptions are placed under the root management group.
 - 10,000 management groups can be supported in a single directory.